 May I thank the hon.
 Gentleman for—if I may put it this way—the responsible nature of his questions and observations?
 I had a very extensive conversation on Friday evening with High Representative Federica Mogherini on exactly his question.
 We obviously want to see the maximum possible unity between the views of the Lima Group, the Organisation of American States, the United States and the EU.
 The EU, of course, has many citizens living in Venezuela and therefore has a direct interest in the plight of that country.

 As the hon.
 Gentleman rightly says, those who have left Venezuela are in staggering numbers: well over 1 million have gone to Colombia; well over 1 million to Peru; nearly half a million each to Ecuador, Argentina and Chile; and 180,000 to Brazil.
 This is the biggest movement of population we have ever seen in Latin America, certainly of those caused by one person’s bad government rather than some kind of drought, famine or natural disaster.
 As I said, my right hon.
-Friend the Foreign Minister will speak at length to EU colleagues in Bucharest on Thursday, when he will be at the Gymnich meeting, and we will do all we can to make sure that there is unity of approach should the eight days not be met with a promise of having elections from President Maduro.
+Friend the Foreign Secretary will speak at length to EU colleagues in Bucharest on Thursday, when he will be at the Gymnich meeting, and we will do all we can to make sure that there is unity of approach should the eight days not be met with a promise of having elections from President Maduro.